 Although somewhat lighthearted at times and not-taking-itself-seriously throughout, the film is truly an “R” effort between the violence and a few short scenes with some nudity.
 “Married to the Mob” isn’t a typical “R” from the 1980s – it actually deserves it.

-Despite Pfeiffer being the headliner, Oscar winner Ruehl is the most energetic and watchable character here (frankly, they should have focused the film on her and her character).
+- Despite Pfeiffer being the headliner, Oscar winner (not for this one) Ruehl is the most energetic and watchable character here.
+Frankly, they should have focused the film on her and her character.
 Ruehl is flamboyant and easily shows how a mob boss’ wife can control the wives whose husbands report to him.
-At the same time she’s horribly insecure (especially given Pfeiffer’s youth and beauty) and her scene confronting Stockwell over his intention of infidelity at the Miami hotel is tremendous.
+At the same time, she’s horribly insecure (especially given Pfeiffer’s youth and beauty) and her scene confronting Stockwell over his intention of infidelity at the Miami hotel is tremendous.
 Ruehl has also been in “The Warriors” (click here for my review) and was excellent as the mother in “Big” with Tom Hanks.”
-She won her Oscar for “The Fisher King.”
+She won her Oscar and a Golden Globe for “The Fisher King.”

-Stockwell nearly matches Ruehl’s performance here.
+- Stockwell nearly matches Ruehl’s performance here.
 He’s really great as “Tony the Tiger” and plays the mob boss as effectively in this film as Pacino did in “Scarface.”
 He goes from be almost a little boy with his mannerisms at times to the cold-blooded killer and hood he really is.
 Most of all, he’s hot for Pfeiffer (well, no surprise at that) and tracks her just like one of his business conquests.
-Stockwell, who has 202 acting credits in an astounding eight decades of work, has also been in “To Live and Die in L.A.” (click here for my review) as well as television work such as “Quantum Leap.”
+Stockwell, who has 204 acting credits spanning an astounding eight decades of work, has also been in “To Live and Die in L.A.” (click here for my review) as well as television work such as “Quantum Leap.”
+He hasn’t had an acting credit since 2015.

-Lost in all this great acting is Modine.
+- Lost in this great cast is Golden Globe nominee (not for this one) Modine.
 His character falls in love with Pfeiffer and is the primary agent standing against Stockwell, but Modine does only a workmanlike job here and doesn’t manage to elevate it despite the large amount of screen time (some of which should have been used for Ruehl).
-Modine wasn’t as bland in “Vision Quest,” which was his first film, or HBO’s “And the Band Played On” (click here for my review) — much less “Full Metal Jacket” (click here for my review).
+Modine wasn’t as bland in “Vision Quest,” which was his first film, or HBO’s “And the Band Played On” (click here for my review) in which he was nominated for one Globe.
+He also had a wonderful turn as the star of the iconic Vietnam war film “Full Metal Jacket” (click here for my review).

-- “Betrayed” (solid drama) – click here for my review
+- “Caddyshack II” (sequel that’s crap) – click here for my review

-- “Caddyshack II” (crap) – click here for my review
+- “Die Hard” (great action) – click here for my review

 - “Johnny Be Good” (crap) – click here for my review